jazzband/django-oauth-toolkit/docs/contributing.rst

 --------------

 Whenever you add code, you have to add tests as well.
-We cannot accept untested code, so unless it is a peculiar situation you previously discussed with the core commiters, if your pull request reduces the test coverage it will be **immediately rejected**.
+We cannot accept untested code, so unless it is a peculiar situation you previously discussed with the core committers, if your pull request reduces the test coverage it will be **immediately rejected**.

 Code conventions matter